pomo-dev/PoMo/README.md

 those that leave the number of sites above the specified threshold.
 The default threshold is 0.66.

+`-v` turns on verbosity.

-If your dataset is called "Data.txt" the final output of PoMo will be called "Data_PoMo_output.txt", and contains the log-likelihood, the parameters estimated, and the species tree estimated.
+If your dataset is called "data.txt" the final output of PoMo will be called "data_PoMo_output.txt", and contains the log-likelihood, the parameters estimated, and the species tree estimated.
 The output will be placed in the folder that you run PoMo from.